Zhaoxian-Wu/Byrd-SAGA/readme.md

 - matplotlib 3.1.1

 ## Construction
+The main programs can be found in the following files:
 - Byrd_SAGA_torch_LinearRegression.ipynb: The experiment on linear regression.
+- Byrd_SAGA_torch_ANN.ipynb: The experiment on neural network.
 - draw.ipynb: The script to draw picture.

 ## Runing